minhtran-q/database-knowledge/README.md

     + Ensures that all operations within a transaction are completed successfully.
 If any operation fails, the entire transaction is rolled back.
     + _Example:_ If a transaction involves transferring money from one account to another, both the debit and credit operations must succeed or fail together.
   + **Consistency**
-    + Ensures that a transaction transform the database from one valid state to another.
+    + Ensures that a transaction transforms the database from one valid state to another.
     + _Example:_ If a transaction violates a database constraint (like a foreign key constraint), it will be rolled back to maintain consistency.
   + **Isolation**
     + Ensures that the operations of a transaction are isolated from those of other transactions.